dedalusmax/angular-cli/README.md

 cd devarena
 ng serve
 ```
-> switch to the presentation (architecture)

 - browse to the http://localhost:4200
 - split screens with WIN + LEFT

-> switch to the presentation slides and explain about Angular CLI

 - open folder in VS code
 - explain the project structure and the configuration